 3. Meet them where they are

-Working class people don’t spend their downtime scouring the internet for activist causes to join.
+Don't expect the working class to come looking for you online during their free time.
 If you want to appeal to them, get out into the real world.

 Marco Marrone co-founded Riders Union Bologna, an innovative union for food delivery riders in Italy.
 He brought in the group's first members by leafletting in the streets.
 He explained it to me: